Stephanie-Schefer/Automation_Final_Project/README.md

 ---------------------
 COLL 400 Designation:
 This is a COLL 400 course.
 It is suitable for the Data Application and Algorithms tracks.
 Specifically, a COLL 400 course:
-Will require students to take initiative in synthesis and critical analysis, to solve problems in an applied and/or academic setting, to create original material or original scholarship, and to communicate effectively with a diversity of audiences.
+Will require students to take the initiative in synthesis and critical analysis, to solve problems in an applied and/or academic setting, to create original material or original scholarship, and to communicate effectively with a diversity of audiences.
 In this capstone course, you will synthesize and apply what you have learned from the Data Science curriculum as well as the broader COLL curriculum to: